Custom Dentures by Dr. Sid Solomon

 Alternatives to Dentures

-Many people who already wear dentures or are considering them, may want an alternative.
-Dental implants can be used as an option to dentures.
+Many people who already wear dentures or are considering them may want an alternative.
+Dental implants can be used as an alternative to dentures.
 While the cost may be higher, implants more closely resemble the feel of real teeth.

 Call CCIND | Dr. Sid Solomon DDS | Cosmetic Dentist | TMJ Expert | Los Angeles today to schedule a consultation about your options for dental implants and dentures in Los Angeles, California.